Skin Cancer Clinic

 We offer Total Body Photography (TBP) to all patient who choose to have regular skin checks, as it provides a valuable set of baseline images.
 We recommend TBP for all high-risk patients (previous melanoma or multiple skin cancers, multiple moles, or a strong family history of melanoma.

-We’re Accepting New Clients
+We’re Accepting New Patients

 All the consulting skin cancer doctors are accepting new patients.
 Initial Skin checks are booked for 30 minutes and the doctor will take some time to collect your medical history and family history before a doing a full body skin check using a dermatoscope (hand-held skin microscope) to examine any lesions of interest.

 Please advise at the time of booking the appointment if you have concerns about a specific lesion or have been referred from a Health Professional.
-Although Professor Rosendahl has routine appointments booked in advance we will do our utmost to ensure all new patients are seen in a timely manner.

 Total Body Photography